 the thought of an exciting adventure leads him to intriguing people and, ultimately, the promised treasure.
 Following in the footsteps of his childhood hero, Luffy and his crew travel across the Grand Line, experiencing crazy adventures, unveiling dark mysteries, and battling strong enemies, all to reach the most coveted of all fortunes—One Piece.

-After an intelligent yet cynical high school student begins to cleanse the world from evil with the help of a magical notebook that can kill anyone whose name is written on it, international authorities call upon a mysterious detective known as “L” thwart his efforts.
+After an intelligent yet cynical high school student begins to cleanse the world from evil with the help of a magical notebook that can take the life of anyone whose name is written on it, international authorities call upon a mysterious detective known as “L” thwart his efforts.

 2007: Naruto: Shippuden